 Terms and conditions apply.
 For further details, visit the Nipissing website.

 Bachelor of Business Administration

-For Fall 2020, applicants will no longer be required to choose a stream upon application.
-Students will now choose 1 of the following 9 streams at the end of first year.
+Applicants are no longer required to choose a stream when they apply.
+Students will choose 1 of the following 6 streams at the end of first year.

 - Entrepreneurship and Innovation Leadership